Finleap/engineering.finleap.com/README.md

 # Creating a new post

-1. (Optional) Run the Hugo server `hugo server -D`
+1. (Optional) Run the Hugo server `hugo server -D` (The `-D` switch forces building of draft posts)
 1. Open `http://localhost:1313`
 1. Create a new branch `git checkout -b yyyy-mm-dd/post-name` where `yyyy-mm-dd` = date (e.g. `2019-08-26`) and `post-name` = dash-separated post name (e.g. `my-new-post-about-kittens`)
 1. Create a new post: `hugo new posts/yyyy-mm-dd-test-post.md`
 1. Edit and save post - open `/posts/yyyy-mm-dd-test-post.md`, edit using Markdown syntax, and save
 1. Update the post metadata:
-    `draft`: false to publish post on live site (always visible on staging) `summary`: short summary of the post which is displayed on the homepage `author`: author name
+    `draft`: false to publish post on live site (always visible on staging) `summary`: short summary of the post which is displayed on the homepage (2 - 3 lines) `author`: author name
     `author_email`: author email address
 1. Generate the new post: 	`hugo`
 1. Commit the changes to the local repo: `git add && git commit -am 'New post about kittens'`
 1. Push to the remote repo	`git push origin /yyyy-mm-dd/post-name`
-1. Check the post on the staging environment:	`https://staging.finleap.com`
+1. Check the post on the staging environment:	`https://staging.engineering.finleap.com`
 1. Create a merge request on Gitlab - click on the `Create Merge Request button` in the Gitlab UI

 ## Assets